nikkijuk/growth-mindset-coach/README.md

 # Skill Garden

-Skill Garden Coaches users to enforce "Get Better" Mindset
+Skill Garden Coaches users to enforce "Get Better Mindset".
+For example: Career on information technology is seen as set of learning challenges.

 ## Tools